 Our recommendation is to have prospective employees pass a work-fit, fitness test.
-It's not a difficult assignment for anyone who has even a minimalist fitness training program.
+It's not a difficult assignment for anyone who has even a modest fitness training program.
+The standards are those that prospective employees could achieve in their youth.